Pittsfield Probate Court (Athenaeum) Laser Scan

 The entire job was completed from the ground level in a matter of two days, with no scaffolding, minimizing worker safety risks and providing cost savings for the client.
 Hi def 3D laser scanning technology collects 50,000 points per second, spaced at 16 points per square inch.
 Nearly 19 million data points were collected over the entire Pittsfield Probate Court structure.
 Prior to this technology, this level of detail could not have been attained.
 Gathering the best available data would have been costly, time consuming, and would have entailed significantly higher injury risks.

 Based on the results of the hi def 3D laser scan, it was evident which areas were most severely deformed, as well as where the deformities originated and ended.
 This information was utilized by C.T.
 Male land surveyors to further study the areas behind the deformities to determine remedial actions.

 C.T.
 Male’s thorough understanding of the complex software enabled us to conceive an adaptive and innovative use of the scan data.
 3D images were rotated so that the front of the building was on the horizontal plane, allowing the surface to be used to create contours on the front of the building on one inch intervals.

 The data was also used to help determine the structural integrity of the building and to assess the potential for falling blocks or possible building collapse.
 It was determined that the building was not in imminent danger of collapse and could still continue to be used in its current functional purpose.

 The solution proposed requires the removal and reconstruction of the entire front face of the building.
-The laser scan data will allow for each individual block to be identified to ensure its original placement is maintained, aiding the client in restoring the building to the original Architect’s intent.
+The high def 3D laser scan data will allow for each individual block to be identified to ensure its original placement is maintained, aiding the client in restoring the building to the original Architect’s intent.